Chiu Wen-ta

 Chiu Wen-ta (邱文達 (Qiū Wéndá); born 21 July 1950) is a Taiwanese physician, public health specialist, and neuroscientist.
 He was the Minister of Health and Welfare (formerly the Minister of the Department of Health) of the Executive Yuan from 2011 to 2014.

 Education

 Chiu studied medicine at Chung Shan Medical University in 1970 and graduated with a Doctor of Medicine (M.D.) in 1975.
 In 1986, Chiu spent a year as a research fellow at Stanford University.
-He then completed graduate studies in the United States at the University of Pittsburgh, where he earned a Master of Public Health (M.P.H.) and his Ph.D. in public health in 1989 from the University of Pittsburgh Graduate School of Public Health.
+He then completed graduate studies at the University of Pittsburgh, where he earned a Master of Public Health (M.P.H.) and his Ph.D. in public health in 1989 from the University of Pittsburgh Graduate School of Public Health.
 His doctoral dissertation was titled, "The epidemiology of head injury in Hualien County".
-In 1991, he obtained a second doctorate, a Doctor of Science (D.Sc.) in neuroscience, from Nihon University in Japan.
+In 1991, he earned a second doctorate, a Doctor of Science (D.Sc.) in neuroscience, from Nihon University in Japan.